Summary

 Solution

 Interviews were held with the Business Process Owners (BPOs) and technical leads to define the businesses As-is processes and automation technology capabilities.
-With this information, BPM-D analyzed potential improvement areas and potential pain-points within each task of their process based on the business needs and automation capabilities.
+With this information, Scheer Americas analyzed potential improvement areas and potential pain-points within each task of their process based on the business needs and automation capabilities.
 This allowed for the identification of main drivers within the technology implementation for process improvement and savings, such as improvement in automation, reduction of tasks, a centralized document location, reduction in IT systems and greater visibility of processes.
 The Solution Knowledge of the automation software capabilities and drivers for process improvement led to the creation of To-be reference models for each business process analyzed.
 Hundreds of tasks were identified as automation opportunities in the models.
 Each task within the As-is and To-be were associated with attribute information provided by SME and technology leads.
 Using process simulation, quantifiable cost and efficiency results were produced predicting the efficiency gains of a future automation software implementation.
 These results were then produced and presented to the organization in a systematic and understandable approach, allowing for clear and apparent understanding of their current business and potential business decisions.

 Results